-“This flags was hung on the same pole, in the same place, and floated over the our house on November 11th, 1918 to add to the Celebration of “Peace Victory,” of the World War. [signed] Helen F. Drum"
+“This flag was hung on the same pole, in the same place, and floated over the our house on November 11th, 1918 to add to the Celebration of “Peace Victory,” of the World War.” [signed] Helen F. Dunn.

 The presence of these two documents adds important specific history to an outstanding Civil War flag.
 The 1861 date is consistent with the information that can be gleaned from the configuration of stars.
 The original design would have consisted of the 5 by 5 square, turned on the diagonal in the center to create a diamond, plus two stars outside this pattern, lined up on the opposing diagonal and thus flanking in each corner.

-Of even greater impact is the color and texture of the fabrics.
-The canton is a beautiful shade of indigo, nearly a Prussian blue, while the arresting shade of the red stripes is similar to the rich orange found in Navaho rugs of the 1880's -1900 period, with persimmon overtones.
-The fabric of the latter is a cotton and wool blend, woven with natural colored fibers on the warp and red on the weft.
-The combination results in the unusual hue and the fabric has a lustrous finish.
+Of even greater impact are the color and texture of the fabrics.
+The canton is a beautiful shade of indigo, nearly a Prussian blue.
+The shade of the red in the stripes is similar to the rich orange found in Navaho rugs of the 1880's -1900 period, with persimmon overtones.
+This is actually an iridescent fabric, made from a cotton and wool blend, woven with natural colored fibers on the warp and red on the weft.
+The combination results in the unusual hue and lustrous finish.
 The blue is likewise a wool and cotton blend with rich texture.

 After the war broke out, suppliers of textiles worked fervently to meet the demands of wartime manufacture.
 This led to greater consistency in flag-making in both home and cottage industry settings.
-Homemade flags were typically made of cotton, often with a merino wool canton, while commercially-made flags were usually made of wool bunting or silk, the former with cotton stars or silk with gilt-painted stars).
-Prior to Independence Day, anyone might chose to stick to the official star count, but only a few did.
-Flags made prior to April are more likely to survive with 33 stars and more likely to be made with a seemingly odd choice of fabrics--those that are unusual to see in wartime flags.
+Homemade flags were typically made of cotton, often with a merino wool canton, while commercially-made flags were usually made of wool bunting or silk, the former with cotton stars and the latter applied with gilt paints.
+Flags made prior to the war are more likely to survive in the 33 star count and are more likely to be constructed from fabrics that are unusual to see in wartime flags.

-The white stripes of the flag are made of plain cotton, likely due to the unavailability of wool in that color and in a similar weight.
-Like most flags with wool or cotton stripes, the stars of the flag are made of cotton.
-These are double- appliquéd, meaning that they are applied to both sides) with a combination of hand and treadle stitching.
+Both the white stars and the stripes of the flag are made of plain weave cotton.
+The stars are double-appliquéd (applied to both sides) with a combination of hand and treadle stitching.
 Some are hand-sewn on one side and treadle-sewn on the other, while one, at least, is hand-sewn on three of its points, though treadle-sewn on the remaining two, as if the maker could not decide what was easier.
 The sewing machine had only been mass-marketed since 1855, just a few years prior, so it is easy to see why any good seamstress might be eager to use a machine to sew the straight seams necessary for the stripes, yet hesitant to try to appliqué a star while pumping the treadle, turning the edges of the fabric under, and turning the canton, all at the same time.
 Due to the inherent difficulty, stars would generally be sewn by hand until the 1890's, when electric machines were introduced.

-The stripes of the flag are sewn entirely by treadle machine, as is the blue binding that runs along the top and bottom of three sides.
+The stripes of the flag are pieced and sewn treadle stitching, as is the blue binding that runs along the top, bottom, and fly ends.
 The binding of the hoist end, which surrounds a braided hemp rope, was done by hand, as was the application of white wool herringbone weave tape along the fly end that was added on top of the blue for strength during repairs.

 Mounting: The flag has not yet been mounted.